 4. Once the necessary information has been retrieved, the tool will display a “Decryption key found” dialog

 5. After you click OK on the above notification, a window with License Terms pops up.
 Click Yes to proceed with decryption.
 Then, the main GUI of the solution will appear

 6. By default, the tool processes information inside local drives and connected network drives.
 Use the Add folder option to add more paths.
 Now click on the Decrypt button to start data recovery

 7. As soon as decryption has been completed, the application will let you know by displaying an appropriate message

 There are incidents, though, where victims don’t have an unencrypted copy of a sample enciphered file, or its size is smaller than required.
 In this case, Emsisoft Decryptor for Cry128 / Cry9 won’t do the trick.
 Also, sometimes the tool may be unable to brute-force the crypto key.
 If you have come across such hurdles, try the following workarounds.

-Other methods to restore Cry128 / Cry9 encrypted files
+Methods to restore files encrypted by Cry128 / Cry9 ransomware

 Workaround 1: Use file recovery software

 It’s important to know that the Cry128 / Cry9 ransomware creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
 You can utilize tools like Stellar Data Recovery for this purpose.
 The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.